 For these purposes, a multiemployer plan and a multiple-employer plan are each treated as a plan to which more than one employer contributes.

-In general, information about the deferred vested retirement benefit of a plan participant must be reported on the Form 8955-SSA filed for the plan year in which the participant completes the second of two consecutive one-year breaks in service.
-Consecutive one-year breaks in service are defined in the plan for vesting percentage purposes.
-The participant may be reported earlier on the Form 8955-SSA filed for the plan year in which the participant completed the first one-year break in service.
+In general, information about the deferred vested retirement benefit of a plan participant must be reported on the Form 8955-SSA filed for the plan year in which the participant completes the second of two consecutive 1-year breaks in service.
+Consecutive 1-year breaks in service are defined in the plan for purposes of determining a participant’s vesting percentage.
+The participant may be reported earlier on the Form 8955-SSA filed for the plan year in which the participant completed the first 1-year break in service.

 A participant who has not been previously reported is not required to be reported on Form 8955-SSA if, before the date the Form 8955-SSA is required to be filed (including any extension of time for filing), the participant: